friends at santa monica statebeach park

 Santa Monica Pier Attractions

 For visitors to Santa Monica, Santa Monica Pier is a no-brainer.
-Dive in and explore the Pier’s Pacific ocean views, souvenir shops, arcade with more than 200 games or get a bite at one of the restaurants.
+Dive in and explore the Pier’s Pacific ocean views, souvenir shops, arcade with more than 200 games or grab a bite (or drink!) at one of the many restaurants.
 If you are looking for some excitement, check out Pacific Park, a full-service amusement park.
 The park’s solar-powered, over-water Ferris wheel makes it the only one of its kind in the region.
 The park also features a five-story West Coaster roller coaster and nine-story Pacific Plunge tower ride.
 More than 6 million visitors a year stop at this iconic Santa Monica attraction.

 Make memories and grab photos at some of the state’s most Instagrammable spots, including the official end of Route 66 sign and the instantly-recognizable blue and yellow Santa Monica Pier sign.